boickle/vayd-enterprise-manager/APPOINTMENT_REQUEST_PAYLOAD.md

    - `selectedDateTimePreferences` will be `null` in this case
    - Euthanasia-specific fields (`euthanasiaReason`, `beenToVetLastThreeMonths`, `interestedInOtherOptions`, `aftercarePreference`) are stored in `petSpecificData` for that pet
    - No appointment availability search is performed when any pet is selected for euthanasia

+8. **`membershipInterest` Field**:
+   - Asked at the end of the form, before submission, on both `request-visit-continued` and `euthanasia-continued` pages
+   - Available for both new and existing clients
+   - Values: "Pay as you go", "Membership", or "I'm not sure yet"
+   - Optional field - may be `undefined` if not answered

 ### Undefined Values